 With more skin in the game, patients-turned-payers have also become patients-turned-consumers.
 As patients increasingly “shop” for their healthcare services, providers are focusing on enhancing patient experience to stay competitive.
 At the same time, providers have had to develop a new skill: asking patients for more money.

 Managing this new dynamic is a challenge.
-Many healthcare organizations wrestle with finding ways to positively engage patients in financial conversations to collect timely and complete payments.
+Many healthcare organizations wrestle with finding solutions that positively engage patients to make timely and complete payments.
 Organizations must balance providing patient-centered care and collecting growing payment obligations without alienating consumers.
 The best solution to this challenge is to develop a strong financial partnership with patients – one that fosters a mutually beneficial relationship.

 Positive Financial Engagement: A Win-Win Proposition